 High school credits will be calculated based on the number of College (WNCC) credits earned.
-College (WNCC) credits earned.
-College (WNCC) credits earned and how they will be computed to high school credits.
 Two through four credit courses at WNCC will be computed as five credit courses on an SHS transcript.
 Six credit courses at WNCC will be computed as a ten credit course on an SHS transcript.